Getting Started#

 We will next download data from the central path to our now-empty local project.

-In practice when setting up datashuttle on a new machine, you would again Make a new project.
+In practice when setting up datashuttle on a new machine, you would again make a new project.

 We will look at a small subset of possible options here—see How to make Custom Transfers for all possibilities.